portive/slate-plugin/docs/guides/04-customizing-images.md

 - Showing an Error when an upload fails
 - Showing retina images for high DPI devices and normal resolution images for low DPI devices

-You can treat it like an `img` tag and just like an `img` it can take `img` attributes.
+From the perspective of the `ImageBlock` Component, we can treat it just like an `img` tag and it can take any `img` attributes like a `"title"` attribute for example.

-Let's modify this to create our Custom `TitledImageBlock` Component but adding a `title` attribute.
+Let's modify this to create our Custom `TitledImageBlock` Component:

 ```tsx
 import { RendeElementPropsFor, HostedImage } from "slate-portive"